This page tells you about the biological therapy drug brentuximab and its possible side effects. There are sections about

 - Feeling or being sick happens in about 4 out of every 10 people (40%) but is usually well controlled with anti sickness medicines

-- Tiredness (fatigue) affects 4 out of 10 people (40%) during and after treatment – most people find their energy levels are back to normal within 6 months to a year
+- Tiredness and weakness (fatigue) affects 4 out of 10 people (40%) during and after treatment.
+Most people find their energy levels are back to normal within 6 months to a year

 - Diarrhoea happens in 3 out of 10 people (30%) – drink plenty of fluids and tell your doctor or nurse if it becomes severe or continues for more than 3 days